Project 1: Linux basics

 Both tools have built-in support for the /etc/shadow file format, have the ability to pause and resume cracking sessions (a useful feature, since cracking can take hours/days), and support multiple different strategies for guessing passwords (e.g. brute force, word lists, etc.).
 We leave it to you to determine which tool you prefer and learn its command line syntax.
 Students are welcome to use whatever password guessing approach they want; many wordlists are available for free online.
 We recommend starting with the rockyou list that we presented in class lecture and also a good source of English dictionary words of length up to 10.

 John the Ripper and HashCat both have the ability to run in multi-threaded configurations (i.e. they try to crack multiple passwords in parallel).
-We highly recommend that students utilize these features; for example, on a quad-core laptop, running John the Ripper with the “–fork=3” option to use three CPU cores is a reasonable approach.
-Alternatively, if your computer has a GPU, we highly recommend using the GPU-optimized, OpenCL modes available in both programs, since GPUs are several orders of magnitude faster at password cracking than CPUs.
+We highly recommend that students utilize these features; for example, on a quad-core server, running John the Ripper with the “–fork=3” option to use three CPU cores is a reasonable approach.
+The cloud shell machines do not have a GPU, but if you have access to one, or want to try breaking passwords on your local machine, consider using the GPU-optimized, OpenCL modes available in both programs, since GPUs are several orders of magnitude faster at password cracking than CPUs.

 Cracking Approach